 Birthdays are a special day and an important time to celebrate with classmates.
 However, we are experiencing a growing number of students with severe food allergies.
-For the 2018-19 school year, we have made the decision to not allow cupcakes/cakes or other birthday food items brought from home.
+We have made the decision to not allow cupcakes/cakes or other birthday food items brought from home/purchased and delivered to the school.